TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 ## INTRODUCTION

-**Project description:** The IDA......
+**Project description:** The Historical Data for The International Development Association (IDA).
+The IDA Statement of Credits and Grants provides data on "publicly guaranteed debt extended by the World Bank Group.
+The IDA provides developmental credits, grants, and guarantees to its recipient member countries to help meet their development needs.
+Credits from IDA are at concessional rates.
+Data are in U.S. dollars calculated using historical rates."

 <br><br>
-The goal of this project was to gain insights from loans (credits) extended by the International Development Association (IDA) thought the World Bank Group.
+The goal of this project was to gain insights and a snapshot view from loans (credits) extended by the International Development Association (IDA) though the World Bank Group.
 “The International Bank for Reconstruction and Development (IBRD) lends to governments of middle-income and creditworthy low-income countries.
 The International Development Association (IDA) provides interest-free loans – called credits – and grants to governments of the poorest countries.
 Together, IBRD and IDA make up the World Bank.”